 In November 2016, at the age of 15, Avery Gipson was chosen as a 2017 National Young Arts Merit Winner in Voice in the Singer/Songwriter Category.
+In November 2018, she was chosen again as a 2019 National Young Arts Merit Winner in this same category.
 The National Young Arts Foundation, based out of Miami, Florida and established in 1981, helps identify and develop emerging high school artists.
 An application-based award consisting of 10 disciplines in the visual, literary, design, and performing arts, Young Arts boasts a community of over 20,000 alumni.
 "YoungArts Winners receive valuable support, including financial awards of up to $10,000, professional development and educational experiences working with renowned mentors—such as Mikhail Baryshnikov, Sarah Brightman, Plácido Domingo, Frank Gehry, Jeff Koons, Wynton Marsalis, Rebecca Walker and Carrie Mae Weems—and performance and exhibition opportunities at some of the nation’s leading cultural institutions."

 "YoungArts alumni who have gone on to become leaders in their fields include actresses Viola Davis, Anna Gunn, Zuzanna Szadkowski and Kerry Washington; Broadway stars Raúl Esparza, Billy Porter, Andrew Rannells and Tony Yazbeck; recording artists Josh Groban, Judith Hill and Chris Young; Metropolitan Opera star Eric Owens; musicians Terence Blanchard, Gerald Clayton and Jennifer Koh; choreographers Camille A. Brown and Desmond Richardson; visual artists Daniel Arsham and Hernan Bas; internationally acclaimed multimedia artist Doug Aitken; television writer, producer, and director Jenji Kohan; New York Times bestselling author Sam Lipsyte; and Academy Award-winning filmmaker Doug Blush."